7 Adorable Organic Baby Clothes Brands (Parent Tested)

 Organic Hemp

-Hemp offers exceptional environmental credentials and natural antimicrobial properties.
+Hemp offers exceptional environmental credentials, and the plant has natural antimicrobial properties (Khan et al., 2014).
 The fiber strengthens over time and provides excellent breathability for warm climates.

 Best for: Durability, warm weather, environmentally conscious families